henrikstengaard/hst-imager/src/Hst.Imager.GuiApp/readme.md

 4. Open Hst Imager in show applications.

 Hst Imager for 64-bit Linux is now starting and ready to use.

+## Administrator privileges

+Hst Imager starts without administrator privileges allowing it to be used for image files.

+When using a command that requires access to physical drives, Hst Imager will shown a popup for "Hst.Imager.GuiApp.exe" requesting administrator privileges to access physical drives.

 ### Format physical drive or image file